 5 simple steps to take when your credit card or wallet is stolen: Internet ScamBusters #122

-Today’s issue concisely answers the question: what do you do if your credit card
+Today’s issue concisely answers the question: what do you do if your credit card or wallet is stolen?

-the first step should be done by everyone — now — it will make dealing with any emergency in which your credit card is stolen or lost much simpler.
+We provide 5 simple steps that guide you through the process.
+Please note that the first step should be done by everyone — now — it will make dealing with any emergency in which your credit card is stolen or lost much simpler.

 Let’s get going…